Robust Beamforming Design for STAR-RIS Aided RSMA Network with Hardware Impairments: System Model And Problem Formulation

 \subsection{System Model}

 Fig. 1 shows a STAR-RIS aided downlink RSMA system where the BS is equipped with $M$ antennas, and a STAR-RIS consisting of $N$ elements provides additional signal paths for the users.
 The STAR-RIS is connected to the BS via a micro-controller, with each element operating in the ES mode.
 Specifically, each unit on STAR-RIS is capable of simultaneously reflecting and transmitting signals while the power of the output signal is equal to the incident signal, theoretically.
 Assume there are $K$ users distributed across both the reflection and transmission region of STAR-RIS.
 Let $\mathcal{T}$ = \{1,\,2,\,.\,.\,.\,,\,$k_{0}$\} and $\mathcal{R}$ = \{$k_{0}+1$,\,$k_{0}+2$,\,.\,.\,.\,,\,$K$\} represent the users in reflection region and transmission region, respectively, where $k_{0}<K$ make sure both region have user located.
 Then let $\mathcal{K}$ = $\mathcal{T}\cup\mathcal{R}$ be the set of the whole users.
 By adoping RSMA scheme, for any $k\in \mathcal{K}$, the message sent to the $k$-th user is divided into a common part $m_{k}^{c}$ and a private part $m_{k}^{p}$.
-The transmitter uses the codebook shared by the BS and all users to merge the common parts $m_{k}^{c}$, into a single stream $s_{c}$.
+The transmitter uses the codebook shared by the BS and all users to merge the common parts $m_{k}^{c}$, into a single stream $s_{c}$ to ensure all the users can decode the message from the common stream.
 For each $m_{k}^{p}$, a codebook known only to the BS and the $k$-th user is used to encode it into a stream $s_{k}$.
 Therefore, the BS will continuously transmit a common stream $s_{c}$ and $K$ private streams $s_{k}$ at the same time.
-The transmit signal can be expressed as where $\textbf{f}_{k}\in\mathbb{C}^{M\times1}$, $\textbf{f} _{c}\in\mathbb{C}^{M\times1}$ represents the beamforming vector of private stream and common stream. $\textbf{m}_{t}$ is the HWI variable produced by the transmitter.
+To assess the theoretical security capacity of the system, we consider a scenario where complete CSI is available.
+Given that this assumption can be flexibly relaxed in practical applications, the findings obtained in this paper serve as an upper-bound for practical scenarios.
+The relevant channel estimation techniques for STAR-RIS aided systems can be found in \cite{Channel Estimation for STAR-RIS-Aided Wireless Communication}.
+Therefore, the transmit signal can be expressed as where $\textbf{f}_{k}\in\mathbb{C}^{M\times1}$, $\textbf{f} _{c}\in\mathbb{C}^{M\times1}$ represents the beamforming vector of private stream and common stream. $\textbf{m}_{t}$ is the HWI variable produced by the transmitter.
 Previous research have done sufficient investigation both theoretically and practically on this variable considering the joint effect of the component in RF chain and show that it can be modeled as $\textbf{m}_{t}\sim\mathcal{C}\mathcal{N}(\textbf{0}, \mu_{t}\widetilde{{\rm{diag}}}(\sum_{k=1}^K\textbf{f}_{k}\textbf{f}_{k}^{H}+\textbf{f}_{c}\textbf{f}_{c}^{H}))$\cite{Secure Wireless Communication in RIS}, where $\mu_{t}\geq0$ is the ratio of transmit distorted noise power to transmit signal power.
 Let $\mathbb{E}$[$s_{k}s_{k}^{H}$]$=1, \forall k\in\mathcal{K}$.